 The Company is involved from time to time in legal proceedings and regulatory actions of a nature considered normal to its business and operations.
-As at April 8, 2020, the Company had approximately 116 pending litigation cases.
-The Company is currently a defendant in patent proceedings relating to its PWCs, and similar actions could be introduced by others.
-If the Company is unsuccessful in its defense of any of these actions, there could be material adverse consequences, including payment of monetary damages, licensing of patents on unfavourable terms, limitations on its ability to use certain technology and removal of desirable features from the Company's products.
-The Company intends to vigorously defend its position in such proceedings, as well as any other action in which it is involved from time to time.
+As at January 31, 2021, the Company had approximately 139 pending litigation cases.
 See "Risk Factors - The Company may be unable to protect its intellectual property or it may incur substantial costs as a result of litigation or other proceedings relating to protection of its intellectual property".